CtrlK

 A Unit contains fully materialized YAML with literal values for every field.
 Code (functions) operates on data; data is the record.
 This is what makes ConfigHub's query, validation, mutation-graph, and revision-history features work — templated or re-rendered Units break all of them.

 If you're tempted to reach for Helm, Kustomize, Jsonnet, cdk8s, or a values file to author new config, stop.
-Those are one-shot onboarding ramps (the import skill), not an ongoing format.
+Those are onboarding ramps (the import skill), not an ongoing format.

 If the user insists on keeping a values file or template inside a Unit, explain the rule once; if they still want it, stop — this isn't the skill for that.